-How to uninstall the GuideRecord adware?
+How to uninstall GuideRecord adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is GuideRecord?

-GuideRecord serves advertisements, modifies browser's settings and possibly collects browsing data and/or other data.
-Therefore, this app functions as adware and a browser hijacker.
-Most of the times users download and install apps like GuideRecord unknowingly, therefore, they are called potentially unwanted applications (Mac).
-It is known that GuideRecord is distributed by disguising its installer as the installer for Adobe Flash Player.
+GuideRecord serves advertisements, modifies browser settings and possibly collects browsing details (and other) data.
+Therefore, this app functions as adware and as a browser hijacker.
+People mostly download and install apps such as GuideRecord inadvertently and, therefore, they are classified as potentially unwanted applications (PUAs).

 Name | Ads by GuideRecord |

-Threat Type | Adware, Mac malware, Mac virus |
+Threat Type | Adware, Mac malware, Mac virus. |

-Detection Names | Avast (Adware.MAC.AdLoad.ACH), BitDefender (Adware.MAC.AdLoad.ACH), ESET-NOD32 (A Variant Of OSX/TrojanDownloader.Adload.AE), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Cimpli.m), Full List (VirusTotal) |
+Detection Names | Avast (Adware.MAC.AdLoad.ACH), BitDefender (Adware.MAC.AdLoad.ACH), ESET-NOD32 (A Variant Of OSX/TrojanDownloader.Adload.AE), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Cimpli.m), Full List (VirusTotal). |

-Additional Information | This application belongs to Adload malware family. |
+Additional Information | This application belongs to the Adload malware family. |

 Symptoms | Your Mac becomes slower than normal, you see unwanted pop-up ads, you are redirected to dubious websites. |